Reviewed by Whitney White, MS CMHC, NCC., LPC

 Sleep is essential.
 It’s easy to fall victim to the hustle and sacrifice your sleep in the process.
 However, when you do that, you are actually making yourself more stressed.
 Without proper sleep your body’s response times are lower, you have poor decision-making capabilities, and you experience more stress.
 Simply getting sleep is not enough, though.
 It’s important to get good quality sleep.
 Not only does stress make it difficult to fall asleep, it negatively impacts the quality of it, and in many cases, it won’t even let you sleep.
 You need quality sleep to let your positive energy recharge itself.
 If you find yourself stressed and having trouble sleeping, consider listening to soothing, relaxing music, remove devices from your bedroom, and follow a healthy bedtime routine (shutting off devices at least 1 hour before bed).

 Journaling can also help reduce your stress.
 Get in the habit of putting down your thoughts, even if they do not bother you as much.
 Not only will you start to feel better, but the stress will also slowly disappear.
 Sometimes it is OK to just write whatever comes into your mind.
 If you are anxious about your journal falling into the wrong hands, take steps to encrypt it, password protects it, or keep it secret.
 This will at least allow you to empty your mind and begin the healing process.
-Just go in the wreck’s direction, believe in the process, and don’t worry about grammar or spelling.
 Some people also like to throw away what they may have written down, even on the same day.
 Just find a process that works for you.